luismeyer/node-mtmr/readme.md

 });
 ```

 If you your button needs a state make use of the state functions.
-They are storing your data in your computers ''/tmp/'' folder (so it might be deleted at some point):
+Internally the data is stored in your computers ''/tmp/'' folder (so it might be deleted at some point):

 ```ts
 const stateId = "counter";